ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_2020_GoG_winners/JMMMJ-CAOC.md

  - Maria Papet
  - Juana Perez
 description: Designed an innovative acquisition strategy that improved essential communication services with a new cost-effective wireless solution.
 The team’s work is expected to save $157 million for the DoD and VA within five years.
-filters: GoG-team coac council
+filters: GoG-team caoc council
-image:
+image: GoG/winners/cao_logo-1.jpg
 banner: council
 team: yes #mark no if an individual, NO CAPS
 length: long